arangodb/docs/3.10/deployment-kubernetes-deployment-resource.md

 - `syncmasters` for all syncmasters of a `Cluster`.
 - `syncworkers` for all syncworkers of a `Cluster`.

+Special group `id` can be used for image discovery and testing affinity/toleration settings.

 ### `spec.architecture: []string`

 This setting specifies a CPU architecture for the deployment.